StevenKowalzik/Mensa-Bremen-API/README.md

 This is an API that scrapes the Studentenwerk Bremen website and returns the foodplan as JSON.

+*Since im not actively studying at the University of Bremen anymore feel free to message me about helping or maintaining this project.*

 ### Endpoints